Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 removal techniques include pre-wetting and de-icing.

 - Pre-wetting is the addition of calcium chloride, magnesium chloride, salt brine or other liquid agents to salt and sand.
 This helps the mixture stick to the road instead of blowing off to the shoulder, which reduces the amount of material needed.
 It also helps the salt start working more quickly.
-(Currently only a handful of counties do not pre-wet their salt.)
+Several studies have shown that with pre-wetting up to 30% more salt stays on the roadway.
+(Currently only a 3 counties do not pre-wet their salt.)

 - De-icing uses chemical or mechanical means to break the bond that has formed between ice and the pavement.

-- The Milwaukee area uses an average of 93,000 tons of salt per season.
+- Dane county uses an average of 43,000 tons of salt per season.

 - The number and type of snow or ice storms has a more significant impact on expenditures than snowfall totals since staff and equipment may be mobilized even if only 0.10 inches of snow or freezing rain falls.
 Weekend and evening storms are also more costly than weekday storms because the crews work on overtime.